3F/web.vsSBE/_doc/Scheme.md

 title: Scheme of vsSolutionBuildEvent projects and their work
 permalink: /doc/Scheme/
 ---
-# Scheme of vsSolutionBuildEvent projects and their work
+# Scheme of vsSolutionBuildEvent projects

-This page should describe structure of all components of the vsSolutionBuildEvent, basic scheme of work, and give an understanding of how it works with Visual Studio Command-Line & MSBuild tools.
+It describes the structure of existing components, illustrates scheme of their work and also shows how it works for Visual Studio Command-Line, MSBuild tools, etc.

-## Basic scheme for versions v0.11+
+## Basic scheme for v0.12+

 ![Scheme of vsSolutionBuildEvent projects](../Resources/scheme.png)